Rebranding Strategies: A Step-By-Step Approach for Professional Services

 Any rebranding strategy should start with a thorough understanding of the business reason behind the rebranding.
 Is it driven by a need to accelerate growth?
 Does your firm need to compete with larger, more established competitors?

 Some of these business cases are very easy to make, such as a merger of two firms.
 Others are more subtle, such as outgrowing your image.
 If you are not clear about the business reason driving the effort, you run the risk of wasting a tremendous amount of resources.
-We’ve covered the various business reasons for a rebrand in more depth in an earlier post.
+Some of the other top reasons to rebrand your professional services firm includes:

 2. Research Your Firm and Your Target Clients